 In the United States, DACA, or Deferred Action for Childhood Arrivals, was an Obama-era immigration policy that allowed law-abiding undocumented immigrants who met certain criteria to apply for relief from removal actions.
 This was recently reinstituted by a federal court order.
-While DACA is a promising path for many undocumented immigrants, applying for relief under this policy may require the assistance of a knowledgeable Doraville DACA lawyer, as any mistake in application process can result in delay or outright denial.
+While DACA is a promising path for many undocumented immigrants, any mistake in application process can result in delay or outright denial.
+Therefore, applying for relief under this policy may require the assistance of a knowledgeable Doraville DACA lawyer.

-If you believe you qualify for deferred action under DACA, you should consider speaking with a Doraville DACA attorney on our team right away.
+If you believe you qualify for deferred action under this program, you should consider speaking with a Doraville DACA attorney on our team right away.
 A local immigration attorney can help answer all of your questions and guide you through the DACA application or renewal process.
 En Español.

 As many as 800,000 undocumented immigrants currently living in the United States came here as young children, with many arriving from Mexico.
 A majority of these undocumented individuals are law-abiding citizens who attend school, earn a living, and serve in the military.
 Because undocumented immigrants who arrived in the US as children pose little threat to this country, President Obama adopted DACA through an executive action issued on June 15, 2012.